 British Street Food (and the British Street Food Awards) were founded in 2009 by the award-winning food journalist and broadcaster Richard Johnson.
-Here he writes about how street food is changing the world.
+In 2017, he founded European Street Food and the European Street Food Awards.
+Here, Johnson writes about how street food is changing the world.

-I’m a food critic.
-But the best meals I’ve ever eaten weren’t in a Michelin-starred restaurant.
+I’m a food consultant.
+And, once upon a time, a restaurant critic.
+But the best meals I’ve ever eaten weren’t in a Michelin-starred establishment.
 They were on the streets.
 The streets of Bethlehem, with its hole-in-the-wall falafel shacks serving up fat pittas, stuffed with hummus, pickle and broad beans.
 And the streets of Mandalay, where I first had fishy noodles – for breakfast – still salty from the sea.
 Street food is exciting.
-But you wouldn’t say that of street food in Britain.
+But you wouldn’t say that of street food in Europe.
 Until now.

 The best street food is cheap and fresh.
 Unlike a lot of restaurant food, which is expensive and left standing on a hot-plate until some sniffy waiter deigns to pick it up and bring it to your table.
 And street food is all about offering the kind of food that the British people actually want to eat.
 Restaurants still seem to be hung up on some received notion of what constitutes ‘good food’.
 On the street isn’t the place for that kind of snobbery.

 There are some real food heroes, out there working the streets of Britain.
 The best are specialists – they do a few dishes, and they do them very well.
 Their menu-not-so-fixe can change at a whim according to what looks good at the market that day.
 Which means that it’s seasonal and local.
 And they know that, if they ever let their standards slip, the public will just go to the mobiler next door.
 Only the strongest survive.
 Which is great news, now that the street is our dining room.